vadymmusiienko/escape-vimension/REPORT.md

 Participants were asked a mix of structured and open-ended questions, including:

-1. What was your first impression of VimLand's visual design and interface?
+1. What was your first impression of Escape the VimEnsion visual design and interface?
 2. How easy or difficult was it to understand what you were supposed to do in the game?
 3. Did the game make learning Vim commands feel engaging or tedious?
 4. Were there any parts of the gameplay or UI that you found confusing or frustrating?